kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/CA_with_AWS_IAM_OIDC.md

 }
 ```

-C) Create an IAM role for your service accounts in the console
+C) Create an IAM role for your service accounts in the console.
 - Retrieve the OIDC issuer URL from the Amazon EKS console description of your cluster .
 It will look something identical to:
 'https://oidc.eks.us-east-1.amazonaws.com/id/xxxxxxxxxx'
 - While creating a new IAM role, In the "Select type of trusted entity" section, choose "Web identity".
 - In the "Choose a web identity provider" section:
 For Identity provider, choose the URL for your cluster.
 For Audience, type sts.amazonaws.com.

 - In the "Attach Policy" section, select the policy to use for your service account, that you created in Section B above.
-- After the role is created, choose the role in the console to open it for editing
+- After the role is created, choose the role in the console to open it for editing.
 - Choose the "Trust relationships" tab, and then choose "Edit trust relationship".
 Edit the OIDC provider suffix and change it from :aud to :sub.
 Replace sts.amazonaws.com to your service account ID.